catalincostea/kafka-minikube/README.md

 Kubernetes cluster.

 Task Requirements:
-Set up Local Kubernetes Cluster:
+## done - Set up Local Kubernetes Cluster:
 Install and set up a local Kubernetes cluster using a tool like Minikube.
 Ensure that kubectl is properly configured to interact with the local cluster.

-Set up Kafka Cluster on Kubernetes:
+## done - Set up Kafka Cluster on Kubernetes:
 Use Helm or Kubernetes manifests to deploy a Kafka cluster with at least 3 nodes within the Kubernetes environment.

-Create a topic named health_checks_topic with appropriate configurations.
+## done - Create a topic named health_checks_topic with appropriate configurations.
-Python HealthCheckService:
+## done - Python HealthCheckService:
 Write a Python service named HealthCheckService that periodically performs health checks on various microservices in the system.
 The service should have a REST API endpoint /check_health that retrieves the health status of different